Active Ambassadors

 Don has changed countless lives by sharing his unique “Reaching Beyond Boundaries” philosophy and has been driven for decades in helping others achieve greater goals.

 He received a Master’s in Management from Troy State University, in Troy, AL, a B.S. in International Relations & Criminal Justice, from Florida State University, in Tallahassee, FL, and a B.S. in Liberal Science, from State University of New York.
-He lives outside of Charlottesville VA.
+He lives outside of Charlottesville, Va.

 Year Recognized: 2023